-Another burgeoning trend is the use of standstill agreements between a creditor seeking to enforce a debt, including judgment debts, and the company.
-This works as follows: where an event of default under a loan agreement has already occurred, or where it is likely to occur in the future due to cash constraints on the company, the company and its creditors can enter into a standstill agreement to suspend either the creditor’s rights of enforcement (if the default has already occurred) or the obligations of payment (if default will otherwise occur in the near future).
+A burgeoning trend is the use of standstill agreements between a creditor seeking to enforce a debt, including judgment debts, and the company.
+This tool is particularly useful as Bermuda – unlike some jurisdictions, such as the UK – has chosen not to introduce a temporary statutory moratorium on the service of statutory demands and the presentation of winding-up applications during the pandemic.
+The process works as follows: where an event of default under a loan agreement has already occurred, or where it is likely to occur in the future due to cash constraints on the company, the company and its creditors can enter into a standstill agreement to suspend either the creditor’s rights of enforcement (if the default has already occurred) or the obligations of payment (if default will otherwise occur in the near future).
 This will be an entirely consensual private contractual arrangement between the creditors and the debtor company.
 Thus the creditor will retain and protect their enforcement rights but avoid the need to immediately pursue the collective route of insolvency proceedings.

 There is no particular specified form that a standstill agreement must take in Bermuda, but it will need to follow usual common law contractual principles; there will need to be mutual benefit to the parties to the agreement and the agreement must have the certainty of a specified period (the standstill period).
 The agreement should also fix the amount of debts owed to the creditors of the company as at a particular date (the standstill date).